MrBlinky/Arduboy-Python-Utilities/readme.md

   and choose *Send To* Arduboy uploader
 * Drag and drop .hex, .zip or .arduboy files on the **uploader.py** file
 * Command line: uploader.py [filetoupload]

-### Install

-* Download and install python 2.7.x from https://www.python.org/downloads/ if it is not already installed
-* Make sure the option 'Add python.exe to path' is checked on install options (Windows)
-* After install run 'python -m pip install pyserial' from command line.
-For OSX run 'easy_install pyserial' from terminal.
-* Double click the **uploader-create-send-to-shortcut.vbs** (Windows only)

 ## SSD1309 display support